Back To Search Results

 History and Physical

-• Neonatal
+• Opisthotonos

-• Child
+• Aspiration

 Evaluation

-• Lemon sign – describes the frontal bone indentation depicting a lemon
+• Lemon sign: describes the frontal bone indentation depicting a lemon

-• Banana cerebellum sign – describes the cerebellum wrapping around the brain stem
+• Banana cerebellum sign: describes the cerebellum wrapping around the brain stem

 • Myelomeningocele

-• Tethered cord
+• Tethered cord syndrome

 Treatment / Management

 Surgical intervention to repair myelomeningocele is commonly required.
-Some evidence has demonstrated benefits in performing the procedure on the in utero fetus.[5]
+Some evidence has demonstrated the benefits of performing the myelomeningocele repair on the in-utero fetus.[20]
 For infants with a myelomeningocele diagnosis who did not have a fetal intervention performed, delivery should ideally occur in a hospital with a level III neonatal ICU.
 Initial management following the delivery includes providing prophylactic antibiotics and covering the lesion.
-Within the first 72 hours, the back lesion should be closed surgically.[6]
-Post-surgery, the patient requires close evaluation for the development of hydrocephalus.[7]
-Serial evaluation for abnormal neurological function is required throughout life.
-Importantly in patients with myelomeningocele, nearly all will have a neurogenic bladder.
+Within the first 72 hours, the open neural tube defect should be repaired surgically.[21]
+Following surgery, the patient requires close evaluation for the development of hydrocephalus.[22]
+Serial evaluation for abnormal neurological function is necessary throughout life.
+Nearly all patients with myelomeningocele will have a neurogenic bladder.
 This typically requires intermittent catheterization to decrease the risk of renal disease.
-Importantly, a change in function may suggest an acute neurological complication.[8](B2)
+Notably, a change in function may suggest an acute neurological complication.[23](B2)

 Differential Diagnosis

-• Encephalocele
+• Rhombencephalosynapsis

 Prognosis